This post contains affiliate links.

 How They’re Made

-Like other blue cheese varieties, the addition of penicillium mold spores during the cheese-making process provides the distinct appearance and taste.
-Metal rods are inserted into the cheese to create channels for air that carry the mold throughout the cheese giving it the distinctive blue veins or marbling found in gorgonzola.
+Like other blue cheese varieties, the addition of penicillium mold spores during the cheese-making process gives gorgonzola its distinct appearance and taste.
+In gorgonzola it is done by inserting metal rods into the cheese to create channels for air that carry the mold throughout the cheese giving it the distinctive blue veins or marbling found in gorgonzola.

 Appearance